 Programs to integrate research and education are an important and unique element of the USAP.
-NSF also supports an Artists and Writers Program that facilitates works of art to increase public understanding of both Antarctica and Antarctic research.
+NSF also supports a Polar STEAM program that facilitates works of art to increase public understanding of both Antarctica and Antarctic research.

 The Antarctic Treaty and U.S. Antarctic Policy